-Boot Pressure Image It is highly desirable to approximately equalize pressure over all parts of your foot, This helps you effectively control the boot, and therefore the edge.
+It is highly desirable to approximately equalize pressure over all parts of your foot, This helps you effectively control the boot, and therefore the edge.
 If there is a gap or low pressure point between part of your foot and the boot, you will have trouble exerting pressure there, or there may be times when the boot is not under control as you switch from one edge to the other, or change your lean.
 As mentioned earlier, low pressure points are also places where the boot can slide against your foot or sock (if you use one), causing blisters, calluses and corns.
 Equalizing pressure will also help prevent overuse injuries of muscles and ligaments that bear the asymmetric load on your feet.

-Pressure equalization is accomplished on the bottom of the foot by sticking athletic tape under the insole, where required.
+Pressure equalization at low pressure points can be accomplished on the bottom of the foot by sticking athletic tape under the insole, where required.
 (Don't forget that when you flip the insole over, you reverse left and right!
 I.e., to better support the inside of the foot, flip the insole over, and tape the outside, then flip the insole back and re-insert it into the boot.
 Likewise, to better support the outside of the foot, flip the insole and tape the outside.)
 You can alternately tape the surface of the boot.
 (If you remove the insole completely, you may also want to cover exposed threads, so you don't indent the foot there.)
 I recommend that you do not create strong sudden transitions in the shape of the insole, but keep the modifications smooth.

 Near other parts of the foot, you can apply tape to the leather on the inside of the boot, but it will tend to come off.
 Moleskin sticks better to the sides of the boot than athletic tape.
 Or apply adhesive felt.